kjonina/B8IT110/README.md

 ## 2nd August
 #####
 - fixed other pages on the website going.
-Like how it looks

 ##### Time Series Analysis
 - getting things done with Time Series Analysis.
 - Examining which one is the best for analysis

+## 12th August
+##### Plotly graphs
+- fixing any graphs I am not fully happy about.
+- fixing button names, fixing titles for sliders, removing redundant legends and sliders.
+Nothing ground-breaking really.

+##### Artefacts
+- fixing up HDIP_Project.py and HDIP_Project_Functions.py